akhilrajmailbox/Prometheus-Grafana/README.md

 [link 2](https://docs.aws.amazon.com/eks/latest/userguide/prometheus.html)

-# Raw Metrics
+## Raw Metrics:

 Make sure that your kubernetes cluster giving you the metrics, if not you have to use some other services in order to achieve it...

 ```
 kubectl get --raw /metrics
 ```

-# make sure that helm installed in your system:
+## make sure that helm installed in your system:

 ```
 helm ls
 ```

-# Create namespace and prometheus with persistentVolume:
+## Create namespace and prometheus with persistentVolume:

 *Create the namespace*

 ```